JakeGads/R/Homeworks/Homework 5/README.md

 again double that to account for negatives.
 There are no options to set `.Machine$double.min` or `.Machine$double.xmin`

+The way this calculates is reliant on the processor so these numbers may be different if you are on a 32 bit OS

 <div style="page-break-after: always;"></div>

 ## Section 20.4.6: # 5 , 6